Rottenbuch Radio Tower

-On 18 March 2002, tower construction was started with the excavation of the tower foundations; on 3 June 2002 building of the tower structure began.
+On 18 March 2002, its construction started with the excavation of the tower foundations; on 3 June 2002 building of its structure started.
 For this the lower elements of the framework construction were pre-assembled in pairs and then put in place.
 The missing diagonal elements were then added afterwards.
-On 21 June 2002, the construction was finished.
-At this time, the Rottenbuch Radio Tower was the highest wooden tower in Germany (and continued being this until in 2012, the Windkraftanlage Hannover-Marienwerder (a wind power station in Hanover) with a 100m high wooden tower was erected).
+On 21 June 2002, its strucure was topped-out.
+At time of completion, Rottenbuch Radio Tower was the highest wooden tower in Germany and the fifth-tallest wooden structure in the world.
+It remained the tallest wooden structure in Germany until 2012, when a 100 metres tall wooden tower for Hannover-Marienwerder Wind Turbine was built.

-As of July 2020, a newspaper report said that the tower has to be demolished due to irreparable damage by ants.
-A replacement tower was planned then to be erected until 2022 In December 2020, this was decided to be a steel construction.
-The construction of a replacement tower has begun on May 14th, 2024 and was completed in May 2025.
+In July 2020 a newspaper report said that the tower has to be demolished due to irreparable damage by ants.
+It was planned until 2022 to replace it by a new tower In December 2020 it was decided to realize the replacement tower as steel lattice structure.
+The construction of the 69 metres tall replacement tower started on May 14th, 2024 and in May 2025 it was topped-out.

+The old wooden tower was demolished in spring 2026 piece by piece with a mobile crane.